As an Amazon Associate we earn from qualifying purchases.

 A real number k is the zero of polynomial p(x) if p(k)= 0.

-Let’s see what it says.
-If p(x) is a polynomial in x and k is any real number, then value obtained by replacing x by k in p(x) is called the value of p(x) at x = k and is denoted by p(k).
+Let's see what it says.
+If p(x) is a polynomial in x and k is any real number, then the value obtained by replacing x by k in p(x) is called the value of p(x) at x = k and is denoted by p(k).

 If the value of k in a polynomial can make the value of polynomial to zero, then k is called zeros of polynomial.
 We can learn it by example, how we can find out the zeros of a polynomial.